wso2/docs-open-banking/en/docs/develop/custom-event-notification.md

 #### generateEventNotificationBody method

 This method lets you generate the event notification body.
+You can use this method to modify the claim values in the event notification body

 ``` java
 /**